-A: You could choose to offer Option 4A: Carpool Subsidy, which is a carpool subsidy per employee that carpools to work, along with preferred parking for carpoolers and one additional commuting measure of your choice.
-You could also choose to offer Option 4B: Carpool Promotion, which includes the provision of preferred parking for carpoolers, participation in a guaranteed ride home Program, and two additional commuting measures of your choice.
+A: You could choose to offer Option 4A: Carpool Subsidy, which is a carpool subsidy per employee who carpools to work, along with preferred parking for carpoolers and one additional commuting measure of your choice.
+You could also choose to offer Option 4B: Carpool Promotion, which includes the provision of preferred parking for carpoolers, participation in a guaranteed ride home program, and two additional commuting measures of your choice.
+Either would be compliant under option 4.